Assessing the Uncertainty and Robustness of the Laptop Refurbishing Software: Introduction

 \section{Introduction}

 The European Union's Circular Economy Action Plan (CEAP) highlights the need for sustainable operations to promote circular economy processes and encourage sustainable consumption~\cite{doi/10.2779/05068}.
-One essential activity is refurbishing electronic devices (e.g., laptops) to extend their lives, reduce electronic waste, and provide affordable options for consumers.
-A critical and time-consuming step in refurbishment is removing stickers from the laptop by first identifying stickers and their locations on the laptops.
-Manual cleaning is time-consuming and faces challenges in finding enough workers, and current automation solutions are not built for this amount of variation, limiting sustainability and scalability.
-Thus, novel solutions to transition from manual labor to automated processes are paramount.
+One essential activity is refurbishing electronic devices, e.g., laptops, to extend their lives, reduce electronic waste, and provide affordable options for consumers.
+A critical and time-consuming step in refurbishment is removing stickers from the laptop by first identifying stickers and their locations.
+Manual cleaning is time-consuming and faces challenges in finding enough skilled workers, and current automation solutions are not built for this amount of variation, limiting sustainability and scalability.
+Thus, novel solutions to automate the processes are needed.
 Robotics offers a promising solution to simplify and scale up this process, increasing efficiency and reducing labor costs.

 The Danish Technological Institute (DTI) develops, applies, and transfers technology to industry and society.
-One leading area that DTI focuses on is laptop refurbishing automatically.
-Targeting the cleaning process in laptop refurbishment, DTI built several deep neural networks (DNN)--based sticker detection models (\sdm{s}) for automatic sticker detection, which is the basis for successful automatic sticker removal.
+One leading area that DTI focuses on is laptop refurbishing automatically with robots, where software is a crucial part of all laptop refurbishing steps.
+The software responsible for the cleaning process in laptop refurbishment integrates deep neural networks (DNN)--based sticker detection models (\sdm{s}) built by DTI for automatic sticker detection, which is the basis for successful automatic sticker removal.
 The \sdm{s} are built on open-source object detection DNNs and trained using a sticker detection dataset specially designed by DTI.
-DNN has revolutionized various domains, such as computer vision~\cite{voulodimos2018deep} and autonomous systems~\cite{grigorescu2020survey}, by providing powerful tools for predictive modeling and decision-making.
-However, due to inappropriate model architecture or insufficient training data, the design and training process may introduce uncertainties into the \sdm{s}, making them vulnerable under certain conditions, such as adversarial attacks, noisy data, or unforeseen input distributions~\cite{carlini2017towards}.
-This vulnerability highlights the need to quantify uncertainty and evaluate the robustness of the \sdm{s}, which is crucial for trustworthy sticker removal, as incorrect detection may damage the laptop surface or incomplete sticker removal.
+Due to inappropriate model architecture or insufficient training data, the design and training process may introduce uncertainties into the \sdm{s}, making them vulnerable under certain conditions, such as adversarial attacks, noisy data, or unforeseen input distributions~\cite{carlini2017towards}.
+This vulnerability highlights the need to quantify uncertainty and evaluate the robustness of the \sdm{s} and software they are integrated in, which is crucial for trustworthy sticker removal, as incorrect detection may damage the laptop surface or incomplete sticker removal.